bluesky-social/atproto/packages/api/docs/moderation.md

 const postMod = moderatePost(postView, getOpts())

 if (postMod.content.filter) {
-  // dont render in feeds or similar
+  // don't render in feeds or similar
   // in contexts where this is disruptive (eg threads) you should ignore this and instead check blur }
 if (postMod.content.blur) {